ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Results

 \subsection{Push Recovery}

-As a final result, we tested the robustness of the ContactNet pushing the robot for 1 $\mathrm{s}$ with external forces in the range of $\pm 5 \mathrm{N}$ in both directions while tracking a forward velocity.
-In addition some blocks 10x10 $cm$ are randomly removed.
+As a final result, we tested the robustness of the ContactNet pushing the robot for 1 $\mathrm{s}$ with external forces in the range of $\pm$ 5 $\mathrm{N}$ (25\% of the weight of Solo12) in both directions while tracking a forward velocity.
+In addition some terrain patches of 10x10 $\mathrm{cm}$ are randomly removed.
 While being pushed, the Contact Planner adjusts footholds to counteract the external disturbance and avoid holes.
-Once the push is removed, the robot automatically recovers a stable configuration, for example by moving a leg which resulted to being close to the kinematic limits.
+Once the push is removed, the robot automatically recovers a stable configuration, for example by first moving a leg which resulted to being close to the kinematic limits.